gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 raising her precious zap gun to her shoulder and sighting along it.
 *BZZZP!*
-Purple-blue lightning arced across the square and hit the garbage can bot that had just finished putting its wheel back in place.
+Purple-blue lightning arced across the square and hit the trash can bot that had just finished putting its wheel back in place.
 It glowed and sparked like a firefly caught in a lantern and fell over, its mechanical arms twitching.